 It’s highly likely that you know a little something about this social media network.
-A high number of impressions and clicks are great.
+Seeing a high number of impressions, mentions and clicks is great.
 But can you put a hand on your heart and say you’ve been using Twitter to its fullest extent?

 Once you cover the basics, you should dive into the advanced features and use your awesome marketing powers to make this channel perform better.

 All it takes is to learn the features and apply them to you and your clients’ accounts.
-From adding polls to posts and creating Twitter moments to using Boolean searches and investing money in ads – there’s lots to keep in mind.
+From adding polls to posts and creating Twitter moments to using Boolean searches and investing money in ads – there is lots to keep in mind.

 First question: Have you got the basics right?

 Before advancing to the pro tips, it’s important to follow through with the basics.
 You wouldn’t build a house without a strong foundation, so make sure you get the fundamentals right before proceeding with the advice below.

 Learn the rules of engagement for brands that use Twitter for business and discover what it takes to succeed on this network: